helnik/helnik.github.io/_posts/2024-06-19-Building a Scalable Real-Time Data Pipeline with Event Hub, Stream Analytics, Parquet, ADLS, and ADX.md

 ![External table query](/assets/images/real-time-data-pipeline/11.ADXQuery.jpg)
 _External table query_

-[//]: # ## Conclusion
+## Conclusion

-[//]: # By leveraging Azure Event Hub, Stream Analytics, Parquet, Azure Data Lake Storage, and Azure Data Explorer, you can build a scalable and efficient real-time data pipeline.
-This setup allows you to handle large volumes of streaming data, process it in real-time, and perform high-performance analytics.
+By leveraging Azure Event Hub, Azure Stream Analytics, Parquet format, Azure Data Lake Storage, and Azure Data Explorer, you can easily create a robust and efficient pipeline (with zero code) that meets your real-time data processing needs.

+This architecture not only ensures scalability and performance but also provides flexibility in querying and analyzing data.
+Whether you're monitoring IoT devices, analyzing financial transactions, or processing social media feeds, this pipeline can be adapted to suit various use cases.